cl5706/cl5706.github.io/index.md

 Similarly, we can also view the linear regression model as a network.
 We take each of the dimensions of the input as a scalar value for a neuron, and we can get a network that maps from multiple neurons to one neuron, which is the output.
 ### Multi-values Regression:
 $$\hat y = Wx$$
 Both classification and regression map from n dimension to 1 dimension, what if we want to map from n dimension to n dimension?
 Instead of having only one output, we can have multiple outputs. let each element in vector x be an input node and each element in vector y be an output node.

-Hiwasssad
 Nov.3rd